tidev/ti.admob/ios/documentation/view.md

 Called when the user clicks on the buy button of an in-app purchase ad.
 After the receiver handles the purchase, it must call the GADInAppPurchase object's reportPurchaseStatus: method.

+### didRewardUser

+Fired when the reward based video ad has rewarded the user.

 ### adrewarded
+⚠️ Removed since Ti.Admob 6.2.0.
+You can use `didRewardUser`

 Fired when the reward based video ad has rewarded the user.